More than 1 in 4 women have experienced domestic violence in their lifetimes, global study finds

 They also drew attention to the “high levels” of violence experienced by adolescent girls and young women, calling the data “alarming,” with about 24 percent of those ages 15 to 19 having already experienced violence at least once, the study found.

 “Adolescence and early adulthood are important life stages when the foundations for healthy relationships are built.
-The violence these young women experience has long-lasting impacts on their health and well-being,” said study author LynnMarie Sardinha, a public health researcher for the WHO.
+The violence these young women experience has long-lasting impacts on their health and well-being,” said study author Lynnmarie Sardinha, a public health researcher for the WHO.
 She called for more investment in community- and school-based interventions to promote gender equality.

 Isabelle Younane, head of policy at the British charity Women’s Aid, which focuses on domestic abuse against women and children, agreed that the findings were likely to be “just the tip of the iceberg” because many cases of abuse go unreported.
 Concerns over stigmatization and distrust of police and court systems, along with the fear of not being believed, were among the common reasons women do not speak out, she told The Post.